SAP-samples/teched2023-IN160/README.md

 ## Overview

-In this session, you will learn to setup and operate Edge Integration Cell, design integrations and APIs, run and monitor them on Edge Integration Cell.
+In this session, you will learn to activate, setup and operate Edge Integration Cell, design integrations and APIs, run and monitor them on Edge Integration Cell.

 ## Pre-requisites